UPDATE (4pm, 6 May 2015): The 2015 RSS Challenge is now live! Please click on the tab labelled “THE 2015 CHALLENGE” for full details.

 What’s more, all entries received will be given detailed feedback by a team of experienced statisticians from the RSS Research Section, and submissions of sufficient methodological quality will be considered for publication in the Journal of the Royal Statistical Society, Series C.

 So, what are you waiting for?
 Assemble your team-mates, embrace the competitive spirit… and accept the Challenge!

-The Challenge goes live on Tuesday 6 May 2014, with the competition brief being released exclusively on this website.
+The Challenge goes live on Wednesday 6 May 2015, with the competition brief being released exclusively on this website.

-At the end of the Challenge, the submission deadline for final reports will be 4pm (BST) on Friday 20 June 2014.
+At the end of the Challenge, the submission deadline for final reports will be 6pm BST (5pm GMT) on Friday 19 June 2015.

-About our Sponsors
+About our sponsors